techidaily/site-video-capture/source/_posts/updated-2024-approved-pedal-power-parade-of-playtime.md

 Dive into the water with the Jet Ski!
 Riptide GP is a game based on a jet ski, where the player competes against the opponents through dangerous rivers, twisting canals, and mysterious places.
 It is a premium fun racing game for kids with modes to play like race, hot lap, and championship.
 It can also be played with friends through Online Multiplayer and Local Multiplayer with up to four players.
 With 3D and fantastic graphics, it provides the realistic feeling of driving a Jet Ski in the middle of the river and through canals.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9sk53d1bBhY?si=yaTeDogLb3D4dYu1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Best Fun Car Games on Game Console

 Unlike both above devices, the Gaming Console is specially designed for games.
 There is no other use of it except playing games.
 That's why one can easily find all kinds of games for Game Console.
 But as we discussed above that, all games are not suitable for kids.
 While buying games for kids, one must be very careful and choosy.
 To help choose the Best Fun Games for kids on Game Consoles, we have listed the most suitable and appropriate, and thrilling video games.